owickstrom/domain-modelling-with-haskell-workshop/workshop/workshop.rst

    .. note::

-      The report calculation function should be a pure function, with a Haskell type signature like:
+      The report calculation function should be a pure function, i.e. not using ``IO``.
+Give it a type signature like:

       .. code:: haskell